openfun/jitsi-meet-torture-rocket/README.md

 - `TF_VAR_number_of_selenium_node` defines the number of selenium nodes which depends on the size of the tests you want to perform.
 One selenium node is equivalent to one participant in a conference.

 - `SCALEWAY_INSTANCE_TYPE` defines the size of the JMT image you want to use.
-You can use either bigger or smaller instance on Scaleway.
+You can use either bigger or smaller instances on Scaleway.
 A Dev-S size is equivalent to two participants.

 ### Run